Swarm-UST/ROS-Bridge-WebSockets/README.md

 ## ROSBridge-Websockets
----

 This repo illustrates how to subscribe to topics and request service from server on a non-ROS client by using [rosbridge_suites](http://ros.org/wiki/rosbridge_suite) and [roslibpy](https://github.com/gramaziokohler/roslibpy).

-With the two scripts under the [client](./client) folder, non-ROS clients can echo `\turtle\pose` and request to clean the trajectory of the turtle.
+With the two scripts under the [client](./client) folder, non-ROS clients can echo `/turtle/pose` and request to clean the trajectory of the turtle.

 ### Dependencies